senad96/Adversarial-Contrastive-Learning/README.md

 # Abstract

-Abstract—Deep neural networks have achieved amazing results in several tasks.
+Deep neural networks have achieved amazing results in several tasks.
 However, recent works have shown how these models are vulnerable to adversarial examples, which pose questions about their safety in critical applications.
 In this paper we want to show which are the basic techniques used to generate